September 2, 2019; revised November 14, 2019; January 15, 2021; October 9, 2022

 1. Vipāka viññāṇa arise due to kamma vipāka.
 In the previous post, we introduced the concept that our sensory experiences occur due to six internal rūpā and six external rūpā.

-- With those, we experience sights, sounds, smells, tastes, body touches, and dhammā (memories, concepts, and our hopes).
-Those rūpā are external to us, and they are “external āyatana.”
+- With those, we experience sights, sounds, smells, tastes, body touches, and dhammā (memories, concepts, and hopes).
+Those rūpā are external to us and “external āyatana.”

 - You may wish to review the previous post, “Buddhist Worldview – Introduction.”